Are Pakistan and the Afghan Taliban drifting apart? | DW | 21.10.2021

 But Shoaib, who retired as a general in the Pakistani army, insisted that Islamabad also has good relations with other Taliban factions.

-Despite Pakistan's historic good ties with the Taliban, many Afghans see Islamabad as a country that interferes in their domestic affairs.
+Despite Islamabad's historic good ties with the Taliban, many Afghans see Pakistan as a country that interferes in their domestic affairs.

-Latif Afridi, a Peshawar-based security analyst, says that the frequent closure of trade routes along the Afghan-Pakistan border is causing problems for many Afghans.
+Latif Afridi, a Peshawar-based security analyst, told DW that the frequent closure of trade routes along the Afghan-Pakistan border is causing problems for many Afghans.

 "Pakistan is the biggest market for Afghanistan's agriculture items.
-The border closures have rendered Afghans vegetables and fruits rotten and unusable," he told DW.
+The border closures have rendered Afghans' vegetables and fruits rotten and unusable," Afridi said.

-The expert also said that the Pakistan International Airline (PIA) took advantage of the crisis in Afghanistan and sold expensive tickets to Afghan passengers in aftermath of the fall of Ashraf Ghani's government.
+The expert also said the Pakistan International Airlines (PIA) took advantage of the crisis in Afghanistan and sold expensive tickets to Afghan passengers in the aftermath of the fall of Ashraf Ghani's government.

-The PIA recently suspended its flights from Kabul, citing problematic behavior of the Taliban officials.
+The PIA recently suspended its flights from Kabul, citing the problematic behavior of the Taliban officials.

-Analysts say that the Taliban also realize that many Afghans are unhappy with Pakistan, hence they have also criticized some of these measures.
+Analysts say the Taliban also realize that many Afghans are unhappy with Pakistan — hence, they have also criticized some of these measures.

 Talat Ayesha Wizarat, a Karachi-based international relations expert, believes that some members of the former Afghan government are trying to exploit these rifts between the Afghan Taliban and Pakistan, adding that Pakistani authorities and the Islamist group need to sit together and sort out these issues.

-Sanna Ejaz, an expert on Afghanistan affairs, is of the view that the ties between the Taliban and Pakistan are unlikely to break despite these rifts.
+Sanna Ejaz, an expert on Afghanistan affairs, told DW that the ties between the Taliban and Pakistan are unlikely to break despite these rifts.

 "They [the Taliban] won't turn against Islamabad.
-The are basically Pakistan's proxies," she told DW.
+The are basically Pakistan's proxies," she said.

-Ejaz admits that some differences exist between Islamabad and the Taliban, but they are resolvable.
+Ejaz acknowledges that some differences exist between Islamabad and the Taliban, but said they were resolvable.

 Additional reporting by Shah Fahad.